 Frequently Asked Questions

+- Do I need a state license in addition to BCBA® certification?
 In many states, yes.
-Around 38 to 40 states now regulate behavior analysts through licensure or registration laws, meaning BCBA® certification alone may not authorize you to practice without also obtaining a state license.
+More than 40 states now regulate behavior analysts through licensure or other regulatory laws, meaning BCBA® certification alone may not authorize you to practice without also obtaining a state license.
 Requirements vary by state, so check the state guide below to confirm what your state requires before you start your program.

+- What’s the difference between RBT®, BCaBA®, and BCBA®?
 These are the three BACB credentials, each requiring different levels of education and supervision.
 RBT®s are paraprofessionals who work under direct supervision.
 BCaBA®s hold bachelor’s degrees and work under a BCBA®.
-BCBA®s hold master’s or doctoral degrees and can practice independently.
+BCBA®s hold master’s or doctoral degrees and can practice independently, subject to the licensure and scope-of-practice laws in whatever state they’re working in.
 Many professionals start as an RBT® and work toward higher credentials over time.

+- What can I do with an ABA degree beyond autism therapy?
 More than most people realize.
 ABA principles apply to substance abuse treatment, organizational behavior management, sports psychology, education, school psychology, and more.
 The science of behavior change is broadly applicable, and many ABA graduates work in settings that aren’t autism-specific.

 Are You Ready for a Career in Applied Behavior Analysis?